GLOBAL MARKETS-Equities rebound after three-session Nasdaq sell-off | Business

 Benchmark 10-year notes last fell 5/32 in price to yield 0.6984%, from 0.684% late on Tuesday.
 The dollar index fell 0.297%, with the euro up 0.28% to $1.1812.

-The remarkable rally in global shares from their March lows has been driven in part by expectations that a COVID-19 vaccine would be found, helping to accelerate the economic recovery from the coronavirus pandemic.
-Yet AstraZeneca's move dims prospects for an early rollout of its vaccine, described by the World Health Organization as probably the world's leading candidate and the most advanced in terms of development.
+The remarkable rally in global shares from their March lows has been driven in part by expectations that a COVID-19 vaccine would be found.
+AstraZeneca's move dims prospects for an early rollout of its vaccine, described by the World Health Organization as probably the world's leading candidate and the most advanced in terms of development.

 ALSO READ